JudeSavio/Encephalon/README.md

 - **Support Request:** Users can get in touch with the Encephalon team by raising a support request through the contact section.

+- **Data Storage:** Users can securely store and manage their personal details within the app.

 ## Setup

 To get started with Encephalon, you'll need to follow these simple installation steps: